 Fortunately, there are actions we can take to reduce our carbon footprint.
 We can fly less often.
 Use electric cars.
 Drive more fuel-efficient cars.
 Ride a bike whenever possible.
+Go paperless with digital visitor registration.
 Use Energy Star-rated products.
 Replace old appliances.
 And convert old light bulbs to LED.

 Remember the three R’s – “Reduce, Reuse and Recycle”.